 - Write short paragraphs with two or three sentences

 - Highlight, italicize, and bold important words or phrases.

 If you use this kind of format, clients will most likely read your content.
 Also, this guarantees that their visit is worthwhile and helpful.

 13. The links do not open into a separate tab

 When inserting links, be sure that they open in a separate tab.
 This will prevent your clients from leaving your website.

 If links do not open in separate tabs, it increases the number of clients who leave your website.
 This will negatively affect your bounce rate and you will have more problems with SEO.

-Having a website is very helpful.
-Use the tips above as a guideline to modify your website and take in new clients under your care!
+Websites can attract customers and increase your company’s sales and revenue.
+Having a great website is a must.
+Use the tips above as a guideline to create or modify your website or contact us!

 Nick is the owner of Shark Jockey Digital and 20 year veteran in the marketing industry.
 He currently helps clients with development projects, lead generation, website creation, SEO, SEM, PPC, social media marketing, Google reviews, online listing, and campaign management.